simonecris/pwnagotchi-torch/README.md

 <a href="https://github.com/jayofelony/pwnagotchi/releases/latest"><img alt="Release" src="https://img.shields.io/github/release/jayofelony/pwnagotchi.svg"></a><br/>
 **This fork of [Pwnagotchi](https://www.pwnagotchi.ai) now works on **ALL** Raspberry Pi's that have built-in Wi-Fi.**

-Download last image files [here](https://github.com/jayofelony/pwnagotchi-torch/releases/tag/v2.5.4), and let it auto-update from here on out.
+Download latest image files [here](https://github.com/jayofelony/pwnagotchi-torch/releases/tag/v2.6.4), this is the final image I will be releasing as well as final version.

+I will move on to newer Raspios Bookworm and focus solely on 64bit kernel.

 **Use RPi imager to flash, please don't flash a new user as this will mess with logs created.**